October 21st, 2019 Last Updated on: July 6th, 2021

 Ashley Callingbull-Burnham (1989–Present)

-Born in 1989, Ashley Callingbull became an overnight sensation by winning the Mrs. Universe title in 2015.
+Born in 1989, Ashley Callingbull became an overnight sensation in the indigenous community by winning the Mrs. Universe title in 2015.

 Home » Blog »